Ángel Burgueño

 Ángel Burgueño (born 12 June 1973 in Madrid) is a Spanish racing driver.
 He has competed in such series as World Series by Nissan and the Le Mans Series.

+In 1995, Burgueno came second at Silverstone in the Eurocup behind Briton, Guy Smith.

 He won the GTA class of the Spanish GT Championship in 2004 with Miguel Ángel de Castro.